Custom formulas: Syntax and definitions

 • This function will only work if you are grouping by a numerical property on the event.

 Returns the aggregate sum of the revenue event property formatted as a currency, divided by the number of unique active users in that same time period.
-It is equivalent to PROPSUM(event) / UNIQUES(any active event).
+It's the same as PROPSUM(event) / UNIQUES(any active event).

 For example, the following setup shows the average revenue per active user of a generic e-commerce company: